 Graeme studied classical music as a youth and this influenced his approach to composition.
 This was of a scientific rather than musical style, endeavouring to create complex groups of notation and writing much of his work in modal form (for example, Drift from the Land is written in Dorian mode but when sung by other performers it tends as with other compositions to be sung in the major key, in the instance of the previous example, D major).
 In addition he was a great experimentalist and played many instruments including guitar, banjo, mouth organ and mandolin.
 He even sang through loudhailers to see what effect this would have on songs.
 He was idiosyncratic but he knew what he wanted to create and was not afraid to be different.

-Something in the dirt, the grime, the noise, the industry, the poverty, the community - the very being of Teesside – caught Graeme’s fertile teenage imagination.
+Something in the dirt, the grime, the noise, the industry, the poverty, the community - the very essence of Tees-side – caught Graeme’s fertile teenage imagination.
 Why write about the dust, the dirt, the noise, the poverty if he could not see some beauty in them?
 For many of his songs about industrial Teesside contain exquisite lyrics of true poetry.
 The raw materials were there, of course: the spectacular sunsets caused in part by the iron-rich detritus expelled from the blast furnaces; the springing up of factory after factory; the destruction of so much land; the people themselves; the teeming docks and dockside life with its pubs and houses and jobs and culture; the ships from all over the world sailing in and out of the Tees to unload or take on cargo; the famous Transporter bridge.
 Dozens of industrial songs flowed from his pen which chronicled the best and worst about the area.
 In doing so, Graeme was archiving the history of the area.
-He observed the workers, the foundries and factories, he noted the closure of the ironstone mines of East Cleveland – the last one, North Skelton, locking its gates for good in 1964.
-He worked in a foundry in order to be able to write accurately about the workers.
+He observed the workers, the foundries and factories, he noted the closure of the ironstone mines of East Cleveland.
 He witnessed and chronicled in his songs the decline of Middlesbrough and saw again its landscape of heavy industry change, with the sad realisation that the town would never again be the same.
 But what he composed is there for future generations to be thrilled by and to see how their forefathers lived and worked.
-It may be claimed that but for Graeme’s songs the role Middlesbrough and Teesside in general played as a steel giant supplying the world, together with that of the ironstone mines in the Cleveland hills, this extremely important part of Britain’s social history may have lain forgotten on a dusty shelf.
+It may be claimed that but for Graeme’s songs the role Middlesbrough and Tees-side in general played as a steel giant supplying the world, together with that of the ironstone mines in the Cleveland hills, this extremely important part of Britain’s social history may have lain forgotten on a dusty shelf.
 His songs have brought this part of the town’s history to life.
 Who writes about Middlesbrough now?

 The moors of Cleveland which now make up The North York Moors National Park form an utterly lovely and contrasting backdrop to the large industrial expanse that is the Tees plain.
 They are but a short distance from the city although for the young Graeme to reach them usually involved a bus ride and then a few miles of walking.
 Now it takes less than 20 minutes by car.